 If you've chosen to have Google Contacts as your main contact repository, you might want to change the 'Default Account' to Gmail.
 Then, each new contact you save on your iPhone will be stored in Google Contacts.

-But what about all the contacts you created before you made your Google contacts available on your iPhone?
+What about all the contacts you created before you made your Google contacts available on your iPhone?

 Google Drive offers a good solution to import those phone contacts you created prior to the setup into Google.
 Simply follow these steps: